xietianyiwa/flash_talks/_posts/2025-02-22-the-universe-on-a-stick.markdown

 In this way, we can use a stick to record the state of the universe, from now to infinity beyond.

 And my favorite fact about this whole thing: after you finish making infinitely many cuts, there’s still a lot of space left over on the stick.
-If you want to do this all over again for another universe, you have enough space on that stick to do so. -->
+If you want to do this all over again for another universe, you have enough space on that stick to do so.

+<a href="https://github.com/xietianyiwa/flash_talks/blob/gh-pages/PDF/The_Universe_On_A_Stick.pdf" target="_blank">PDF</a>